marinaserranomontes/opentok-android-sdk-ui/text-chat-sample/README.md

 4. Locate the armeabi and x86 directories in the OpenTok/libs directory of the OpenTok Android SDK, and drag them into the app/jniLibs directory of the project.

+5. Add the opentok-android-sdk-ui-1.0.aar file to the app/libs directory of the project.

-5. In the com.opentok.android.ui.textchat.sample.TextChatActivity.java class, set the following properties to a test OpenTok session ID, token, and API key:
+6. In the com.opentok.android.ui.textchat.sample.TextChatActivity.java class, set the following properties to a test OpenTok session ID, token, and API key:

    ```